 From the first moment a patient enters our facility to begin the process of getting well, he will be under the supervision and guidance of both medical and psychological personnel to ensure the perfect approach to detox and treatment.
 Our psychiatrists and psychologists are highly trained in both addiction medicine and mental health, helping to identify signs of mental illness and providing appropriate responses to both, even during the worst of withdrawal.

 We realize that very rarely does someone with a substance use disorder have just one condition, and we are prepared to take all actions necessary to treat every aspect influencing addiction and mental health.
 That’s why we are consistently focused on all elements that make a difference in the quality of care, from group and individual counseling to the use of medication and psychoanalytic therapy.
-We are also aware that all of our options are not necessarily right for everyone, which is why we favor a fully customized approach to recovery.
+We are also aware that all of our options are not necessarily right for everyone, which is why we favor a fully customized approach to dual diagnosis recovery.

 As an addiction and mental health treatment facility, we are highly qualified to work with individuals with varying co-occurring disorders, regardless of personal challenges and experiences.
 We realize that mental illness and substance use disorders affect different people in different ways, and we are committed to finding a path that is right for everyone.
 To accomplish this, a full medical workup is performed for every patient attending detox and rehabilitation, providing insight into the prior medical history and family history to target the best approach to make a difference.